JeremyRod/worklog-app/README.md

 - Fixing bugs in list view of entries
 - Add more validation on new entries.
 - Summary Page for Days, easily show work completed.

+### Known Bugs
+- If deleting an entry list will not update until navigating away and back
+- If adding an entry